 The Torque Fitness F9 Fold-Away Strength Trainer is for people looking to purchase only one piece of equipment that they can use for chest, back, and leg day.
 On top of the fact that each pulley gives you 94 inches of cable travel and there are 17 adjustment positions per upright, the pulleys can swivel which give you more room to do moves like bent-over cable rows or ab crunches.

-man doing chest flyes on the Torque F9
+A man in a gym doing chest flyes on the Torque F9

 That said, the multiple adjustment positions and multi-grip pull-up bar are nothing to sneeze at.
 You’ll get a squat harness, straight bar, a pair of snap hooks, a pair of short strap handles, and a universal strap that can be attached to the weight stacks.
 The strap can be used for assisted chin-ups and dips, which are usually separate machines in a commercial gym.
 The accessories themselves are good quality, so we’ll give them a 4.5 out of 5 in that category.